-Lebanese Lentil Salad is a vegetarian dish cooked with garlic and olive oil and deliciously enhanced with lemon juice.
+Lebanese Lentil Salad is a vegetarian dish cooked with garlic, parsley, and olive oil and deliciously enhanced with lemon juice.
 Super healthy, it is a good contributor to our need of fiber, protein, Vitamin B-6, Vitamin C and Iron, among other health benefits.

 “Give them lentil salad!” was our family doctor’s favorite prescription.

 That if he wasn’t prescribing Lentil Soup.
 We heard it countless of times, growing up, that my siblings and I learned to say it teasingly every time any of us got sick.
 Yet, our good family doctor was not wrong.
 Lentils are always a good boost of Iron in our blood.
 They are also rich in fiber and protein.

 A small handful of lentils can easily provide you with the same quantity of protein as a piece of steak.

 For centuries, Lentils were mostly a food of the peasants in Lebanon, along with the wheat.
 No wonder our patriot peasants were known for their strong build, upbeat energy and healthy looking faces.
 Their intake of food was the healthy production of their lands.
 Historically, it is these strong peasants that changed our political history…

 Most of our healthy cultural food originated from the villages.
 Lentil dishes are some of the long list, lentils being components of various Lebanese food.